Introduction to Twitch in After Effects

 - Slide Operator: It has control over motion blur, slide, and advanced RGB Split.

-- Time Operator: The timing of the footage can be changed to offset to achieve a playback and forth effect.
+- Time Operator: The timing of the footage can be changed to offset to achieve a playback and fourth effect.

 Installing Twitch Plugin for Windows

-After downloading the plugin from the website of video copilot the first step is to close After Effects.
-Then go to “C:\Program Files\Adobe\Adobe After Effects 2020\Support Files\Presets” folder and copy the “__-Twitch-__” folder.
+After downloading the plugin from the website of the video copilot, the first step is to close After Effects.
+Then go to the “C:\Program Files\Adobe\Adobe After Effects 2020\Support Files\Presets” folder and copy the “__-Twitch-__” folder.
 Then go to the Plug-ins folder and create a folder named “Twitch” and copy “twitch.aex” and “twitch_ae.key” depending on 32 or 64-bit os of windows.
-Now open After Effects and in Effects and Preset section there will be a subfolder of Video Copilot and in it there will be a Twitch effect.
+Now open After Effects, and in the Effects and Preset section, there will be a subfolder of Video Copilot, and in it, there will be a Twitch effect.
 Also, in the Animation Preset section, there will be a twitch folder with prebuilt custom effects.

 1. Using Twitch